You’ll need a couple of days to really feel the Caribbean rhythm and sway of Cuba’s lively second city.

 One way of getting the insider groove is to organize music or dance classes through cultural agency Paradiso, or arrange classes on the ground through your B&B.

-Strike out with these day trips from Santiago de Cuba to the best nature hot spots, coffee plantations, ruins, cultural sites, and beaches.
+Strike out on a day trip from Santiago de Cuba to the best nature hot spots, coffee plantations, ruins, cultural sites, and beaches.

 From spontaneous street parties to unique Cuban nightlife entertainment, and whether you’re a cocktail, mojito or rum drinker, get ready to party it up in Cuba.